andreevWork/redux-parts/README.md

 * *initial_state* {Object}
 * *actions* {Object}

-Simple part - it is the smallest possible part.
+Simple part - is the smallest possible part.
 It is like mixin.
 You can create many simple parts and combine them in [ComplexPart](#complexpart).
-For example - simple part for load data:
+Also can be a root part, if you have really small application) For example - simple part for load data:
 ```javascript
 const LoadDataPart = {
  reducer: {